gamblevore/speedie/Documentation/Errors.md

     || filename = "/"
     || contents = filename.readfile #require
     print contents.lowercase

+    // or this one liner...
+    print ("/".readfile #require).lowercase

 Speedie's version is simpler.
 In fact, here we can rely on Speedie already printing good error messages.
 If you run this code, you should see this: